Rex-app/Rex-app/README.md

 # Rex App

 An iOS mobile app designed to aide those who are visually impaired read their prescription bottles.
-Sign up or log in and then simply scan a photo of said prescription bottle.
+Sign up or log in and then simply scan a photo of said prescription bottle to have your prescription read out loud.

 <img src="assets/rexLogoV3.png">